 Augmented and Virtual Reality

 This course is designed as a comprehensive introduction to the rapidly evolving technologies of Augmented Reality (AR) and Virtual Reality (VR).
 While the former augments our physical environment with digital contents, the latter creates fully immersive digital environments.
 The course combines a look at the underlying theory and technical aspects with an analysis and discussion of the key components of AR/VR and immersive technologies.
 It analyzes the various applications of AR and VR in terms of content development and business implications, looking at case studies from both Fashion and Tourism industries.
-In addition, the related fields of Wearable Technology, Haptic Interfaces, and the Metaverse are introduced.
+The course then continues with a deep dive into the Metaverse and the Spatial Web, highly active new fields of application of immersive (and other recent) technologies.
+In addition, the related fields of Wearable Technology and Haptic Interfaces are introduced.

 - Understand the underlying theory and the technical aspects of VR & AR

-- Know some VR and AR examples and case studies relevant to the individual field of study (i.e., Fashion, Tourism)
+- Get to know some VR and AR examples and case studies relevant to the individual field of study (i.e., Fashion, Tourism)

-- Know how to critically evaluate what makes a VR or AR experience effective and compelling – and what doesn’t
+- Learn how to critically evaluate what makes a VR or AR experience effective and valuable – and what doesn’t

 - Be aware of different ways and approaches of creating VR and AR experiences

-- Understand the idea behind the Metaverse and the trends that lead to its development
+- Understand the idea behind the Metaverse and the technologies and trends that lead to its development

 - Lauria, R.M., & Morie, J.F.
 (2015) Virtuality: VR as metamedia and herald of our future realities, in Handbooks of Communication Sciene Volume 5: Communication and Technology, Cantoni, L., & Danowski, J.A.
 (Eds.)